RadeonOpenCompute/ROCnRDMA/README.md

 #### Known issues and restrictions

 - Only 64-bit applications are supported
-- Memory PCI BAR for AMD GPU must be configured below 40-bit
+- Memory PCI BAR for AMD GPU must be configured below [64:40] in MMIO Range for GFX8 based GPU's.
+GFX9/Vega can be configured [64:44] in the MMIO Range.
 - IB Verbs interface must be used for communication with network stack.

 ##### Recommendation